 Conclusion

 In this article, we have learned about functions in PHP and its types with examples.
-While web development, functions are very useful to reuse code and save time.
+In web development, functions are very useful for reusing code and saving time.
 So try to use functions as much as you can.